Liye222/PoLoNet/README.md

 # PoLoNet
 a novel network regression method that detects association between a given network and either the binary or ordinal categorical phenotypes of interest in TWAS framework.
+You only install the compressed package "PoLoNet_0.1.0.tar.gz" in you R. And there is a example including data and codes in example file.